Tammy Finley - American National Director

 70

 American National Bankshares Inc. operates as the bank holding company for American National Bank and Trust Company that provides financial products and services.
 American National Bankshares Inc. was founded in 1909 and is based in Danville, Virginia.
 American Natl operates under BanksRegional classification in the United States and is traded on NASDAQ Exchange.
 It employs 363 people.
 American National Bankshares (AMNB) is traded on NASDAQ Exchange in USA.
 It is located in 628 Main Street, Danville, VA, United States, 24541 and employs 334 people.
-American National is listed under Regional Banks category by Fama And French industry classification.
+American National is listed under Banking category by Fama And French industry classification.

 Management Performance